In The Community

-For the last three years, talented mathematicians from nine schools across Greater Manchester and Cheshire have put their problem-solving abilities to the test at the Withington Maths Tournament.
+In recent years, talented mathematicians from up to nine schools across Greater Manchester and Cheshire have put their problem-solving abilities to the test at the Withington Maths Tournament.
 This inter-school competition for Year 12 students aims to introduce Sixth Formers in the region to the types of curriculum-stretching challenges they may find in their applications process for top universities.
 The Withington vision is to collaborate with other local schools – both independent and state sector – to provide opportunities for able young mathematicians to get together to stretch their comfort zones in preparation for study beyond A Level.

 Latest Withington News